tylerjromeo/nolandel-notes/session24/outline.md

 # Smoke weapon
 A 3 feet long metal tube That uses elemental smoke to propell a ball of lead at extreme speeds.
-As an action, use the smoke weapon to deal 3d10 magical piercing damage.
+As an action, use the smoke weapon to deal 3d10 magical piercing damage to a target up to 150 feet away.
 No save, no AC.
 One smoke weapon can hold 6 charges of elemental smoke.
 It can be refilled from a source of smoke using a stadnard action.

 # flashback